-- 2.1 The legislation and planning framework described below need to be seen within the context of Government policy which, in essence, seeks to: - Delegate decisions on planning as close as possible to local people; and - Address the severe shortage of homes to rent and to buy. - 2.2 The Seaford Neighbourhood Plan must be in general conformity with both national and local strategic planning policies.
+- 2.1 The Seaford Neighbourhood Plan must be in general conformity with local strategic planning policies and it must have regard to national policy.
 Neighbourhood plans are influenced by various higher-level plans, policies and guidance.
-The legal basis for the preparation of Neighbourhood Plans is provided by: - the Localism Act 2011, - Neighbourhood Planning (General) Regulations 2012, - Planning and Compulsory Purchase Act 2004 - Directive 2001/42/EC on the assessment of the effects of certain plans and programmes on the environment (SEA Directive) and - the Town and Country Planning Act 1990 - 2.3 The Seaford Neighbourhood Plan takes account of relevant national requirements, including: - The National Planning Policy Framework (NPPF) 2018 - The National Park's Purposes in the Environment Act 1995
+The legal basis for the preparation of Neighbourhood Plans is provided by: - the Localism Act 2011, - Neighbourhood Planning (General) Regulations 2012, - Planning and Compulsory Purchase Act 2004 - Directive 2001/42/EC on the assessment of the effects of certain plans and programmes on the environment (SEA Directive) and - the Town and Country Planning Act 1990 - 2.2 The Seaford Neighbourhood Plan takes account of relevant national requirements, including: - The National Planning Policy Framework (NPPF) - The National Park's Purposes in the Environment Act 1995

-A full list of relevant plans, policies and programmes that were considered and influenced the content of the Neighbourhood Plan is set out in the Sustainability Appraisal, which is a key document supporting this Plan.
+A full list of relevant plans, policies and programmes that were considered and influenced the content of the Neighbourhood Plan is set out in the Sustainability Appraisal, which forms part of the background information supporting this Plan.